Guess and check the solution to a number problem;

 Why do the digits in the answer always sum to 18?

-- We suggest that this problem is left open for the students to investigate further at home.
-It’s good for the students to appreciate that not all problems are readily solved.
+- We suggest that this problem is left open for the students to investigate further over time, as not all problems are readily solved.

 Extension to the problem